tinaoberoi/GoTwitter/README.md

 more than 10 minutes.
 However, you will still get full points as long as each single test run is below 10 minutes, regardless of how long it takes in total.

-## Design, Style and Cleaning up

-Before you submit your final solution, you should, remove

-  - any `Printf` statements that you added for debugging purposes and
-  - all in-line comments of the form: "YOUR CODE HERE" and "TODO ..."
-  - Think about your function decomposition.
-No code duplication.
-This homework assignment is relatively small so this shouldn't be a major problem but could be in certain problems.

-Go does not have a strict style guide.
-However, use your best judgment from prior programming experience about style.
-Did you use good variable names?
-Do you have any lines that are too long, etc.

-As you clean up, you should periodically save your file and run your code through the tests to make sure that you have not broken it in the process.

-## Submission

-Before submitting, make sure you've added, committed, and pushed all your code to GitHub.
-You must submit your final work through Gradescope (linked from our Canvas site) in the "Project \#1" assignment page via two ways,

-1.  **Uploading from Github directly (recommended way)**: You can link your Github account to your Gradescope account and upload the correct repository based on the homework assignment.
-When you submit your homework, a pop window will appear.
-Click on "Github" and then "Connect to Github" to connect your Github account to Gradescope.
-    Once you connect (you will only need to do this once), then you can select the repository you wish to upload and the branch (which should always be "main" or "master") for this course.
-2.  **Uploading via a Zip file**: You can also upload a zip file of the homework directory.
-Please make sure you upload the entire directory and keep the initial structure the **same** as the starter code;
-    otherwise, you run the risk of not passing the automated tests.

-As a reminder, for this assignment, there will be **no autograder** on Gradescope.
-We will run the grader on the CS cluster and will manually enter in the score into Gradescope.
-However, you **must still submit your final commit to Gradescope**.